particle-iot/docs/src/content/datasheets/electron-datasheet.md

 Typical current consumption is around 180mA and up to 1.8A transients at 5VDC.
 In deep sleep mode, the quiescent current is 130uA (powered from the battery alone).

 #### Li+
 This pin is internally tied to the positive terminal of the LiPo battery connector.
 It is intentionally left unpopulated.
 Please note that an incorrect usage of this pin can render the Electron unusable.

 Li+ pin serves two purposes.
 You can use this pin to connect a LiPo battery directly without having to use a JST connector or it can be used to connect an external DC power source (and this is where one needs to take extra precautions).
 When powering it from an external regulated DC source, the  recommended input voltage range on this pin is between 3.6V to 4.4VDC.
-Make sure that the supply can handle currents of at least 3Amp.
+Make sure that the supply can handle currents of at least 2 Amps.

 This is the most efficient way of powering the Electron since the PMIC by-passes the regulator and supplies power to the Electron via an internal FET leading to lower quiescent current.